 A few nights ago, I presented Jack Garfein's modern, experimental, powerfully strange and empathetic picture for Turner Classic movies as guest programmer, discussing the rarely seen picture with Robert Osborne (along with the also-underdseen, powerful John Berry picture, He Ran All the Way, John Garfield's final film).
 It was wonderful to show both pictures on TCM and to discuss their significance, history and artistry.
 Here's more on Something Wild.
 Something you should see.

 And her demise, repulsion, sickness, panic, alienation and finally, near-life-ending depression, isn’t worthy of wild either.
 Something despondent.
 She’s desperate to fling herself from her inner demons.
 She cannot discuss nor process the rape.
 She can’t even tell her parents.
 In a classic panic-stricken fight or flight scenario -- she flees from a crowded subway car, gasping for breath as commuters rub against every inch of her violated body.
-More and more, lovely Mary Ann turns into a withdrawn, clinically depressed, misunderstood woman -- a woman filled with terror and shame -- a woman who hates herself even if she did nothing wrong.
+More and more, Mary Ann turns into a withdrawn, clinically depressed, misunderstood woman -- a woman filled with terror and shame -- a woman who hates herself even if she did nothing wrong.
 A woman who was raped.
 This is how rape victims feel.

 But that beast and that belly are not what she expected.
-After becoming so despondent, that she decides the best choice is to take her own life, she nearly jumps off the Manhattan Bridge.
+After becoming so despondent that she decides the best choice is to take her own life, she nearly jumps off the Manhattan Bridge.
 She would have accomplished her act of self-destruction if not for another beast (Meeker), who saves her from leaping.

 But why?
 These are questions the picture never easily answers.
 You understand that he is also a cheerless, lonely person, an alcoholic, and a man who needs this woman near him.
 In his own twisted way he loves her.
 When he stumbles home drunk and attempts to molest Mary Ann, she reacts violently and with self-preservation, poking out one of his eyes.
 Suddenly the film merges Beauty and the Beast with Greek Tragedy -- Mary Ann turns Mike into a Cyclops.
 The next morning, he claims to barely remember the evening, and seems nonchalant about the eye patch he now must wear.
 He reckons he may have gotten into some kind of fight.
 Or maybe he does remember.
 Maybe he respects Mary Ann for fighting back.
 We just don’t know.
 And then again, we oddly can’t hate him.

 And it’s all very much like a movie you were likely to have never seen in 1961, or now, for that matter.
-Garfein based his movie on the novel Mary Ann (a better title I think), and enlisted some superior talents to give the movie an expressionistic, gritty, dream-like appeal.
+Garfein based his movie on the novel "Mary Ann" (a better title, and enlisted some superior talents to give the movie an expressionistic, gritty, dream-like appeal.

 Through his lens, Schüfftan both raises Mary Ann from her trauma, while keeping her firmly on the ground -- like Thomas Hardy’s Tess of Tess the D’Urbervilles removing herself from rape by becoming diaphanous and floating above molester Alex huffing on top of her, Mary Ann keeps herself whisper light, and yet, stuck in the dirt.
 She stays in that basement.
-It’s tragic, gorgeous, poetic, even mythic, how she lives in two realities, which makes the ending incredibly complex.
+It’s tragic, gorgeous, poetic, even mythic, how she lives in two realities, which makes the ending so complex.
 Mary Ann stays with Mike.
 How should one feel about this?
 She’s damaged, she’s now pregnant, she’s in love and yet, she still looks heartbroken.
 The ending creates a false kind of happiness (intentional, I think) that sits in your soul with such sadness and complication that the movie will not leave you – after all these years, it’s never left me.